If playing with deep stacks (150bb+) makes you feel anxious or confused, this article will make your life easier.

 - Choose the correct hands to 3-bet and 4-bet when deep stacked.

 - Adjust your postflop game plan when deep stacked.

 Preflop Bet Sizings

-When it comes to open-raising preflop, your sizings should remain the same as when you’re playing 100bb deep.
-If you normally raise to 2.5 big blind, raise to 2.5 big blind.
+When it comes to open-raising preflop, your sizings should remain the same as when you’re playing 100 big blinds deep.
+If you normally raise to 2.5 big blinds, raise to 2.5 big blinds.
 If you normally raise to 4 big blinds, raise to 4 big blinds.
 And so on.

 Your 3-bet sizes should be larger when out of position.
 If your opponent with a 200 big blind stack is opening to 2.5 big blinds, for example, then making it 11 big blinds instead of the more standard 9 big blinds is a good adjustment.
 You can raise even bigger depending on how deep both of you are.

 Using a larger 3-bet size decreases the stack-to-pot ratio (which mitigates your positional disadvantage) and prevents your opponent from being able to profitably call with a wide range.

 The same concepts hold true when 4-betting.
 You will want to slightly increase your sizing when out of position and keep it the same when playing in position.